(1985, Aberystwyth), I went on to pursue postgraduate research on the

-Welsh mineral deposits and regional geological processes through time, an interest that continues to this day.
+Welsh mineral deposits and regional geological processes through time.

 Pb and Zn but also more exotic elements like Co, Ni and Sb have